-Essays earning a score of 8 effectively develop a position on the establishment of an annual Buy Nothing Day.
-The evidence and explanations used are appropriate and convincing.
+Essays earning a score of 8 effectively examine the extent to which Mencken's observation applies to contemporary society.
+The evidence and explanations used are appropriate and convincing, and the argument is especially coherent and well developed.
 The prose demonstrates a consistent ability to control a wide range of the elements of effective writing but is not necessarily flawless.

-7 Essays earning a score of 7 meet the criteria for a score of 6 but provide a more complete explanation, more thorough development or a more mature prose style.
+7 Essays earning a score of 7 meet the criteria for a score of 6 but provide more complete explanation, more thorough development, or a more mature prose style.